vingarzan/sun2000-modbus/README.md

-# Sun2000 modbus TCP interface
+# Sun2000 ModBus TCP Data Scraper

 This is a simple interface pull data and stats over ModBus TCP, from a Sun2000-xxx inverter.